lfpadron/GettingCleaningData/README.md

 This repository contains the following files:

- - Readme.md: This file, which contains a brief description of the data and how it was created.
+ - README.md: This file, which contains a brief description of the data and how it was created.
  - run_analysis.R: The R script that was used to create the date.
  - secondTidyDataSet.txt: The file that contains the data set.
+ - CodeBook.md: the file describing the variables and transformations performed on the input data set.

 The full description of the source data set can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones